-The common-mode, or average voltage of pairs of output signals, is set by the voltage on the VOCM_CMENCOFF pin when common-mode encoding is off (CMENC is logic low), or by the voltage on the VOCM CMENCON pin when commonmode encoding is on (CMENC is logic high).
-Note that in the latter case, VCOM_CMENCON sets the overall common-mode of RGB triplets of differential outputs, while the individual common-mode of each RGB output is free to change.
-VCOM CMENCON and VCOM CMENCOFF are typically set to midsupply (often ground), but can be moved approximately ±0.5 V in order to accommodate cases where the desired output common-mode voltage may not be midsupply (as in the case of unequal split supplies).
-Adjusting the output common-mode voltage beyond ± 0.5 V can limit differential swing internally below the specifications on the data sheet.
-The overall commonmode of the output voltages follows the voltage applied to VOCM_CMENCON or VCOM_CMENCOFF, implying a gain of +1.
-Likewise, sync-on common-mode signaling is carried through the AD8175 (CMENC must be in its high state), implying a gain of +1 for this path as well.
+The common-mode, or average voltage pairs of output signals is set by the voltage on the VOCM CMENCOFF pin when common-mode encoding is off (CMENC is a logic low), or by the voltage on the VOCM_CMENCON pin when common-mode encoding is on (CMENC is a logic high).
+Note that in the latter case, VCOM_CMENCON sets the overall common mode of RGB triplets of differential outputs, and the individual common mode of each RGB output is free to change.
+VCOM_CMENCON and VCOM_CMENCOFF are typically set to midsupply (often ground) but can be moved approximately ±0.5 V to accommodate cases where the desired output common-mode voltage may not be midsupply (as in the case of unequal split supplies).
+Adjusting the output common-mode voltage beyond ±0.5 V can limit differential swing internally below the specifications on the data sheet.
+The overall common mode of the output voltages follow the voltage applied to VOCM_CMENCON or VCOM_CMENCOFF, implying a gain of +1.
+Likewise, sync-on common-mode signaling is carried through the AD8178 (CMENC must be in its high state), implying a gain of +1 for this path as well.